 Now for a bit of history.
 If you know all of this, then just click to skip down to the bottom for our guide on where to shop.

-Murano is a suburb of Venice dating back to the middle ages.
-The glass making industry attracted the finest glass craftsmen from the East - of particular note were the Syrian craftsmen.
+Murano is a suburb of Venice dating back to the Middle Ages.
+The glass making industry attracted the finest glass craftsmen from the East.
+Of particular note were the Syrian craftsmen.

 The Murano story begins in 1292 when the glass making industry was moved from Venice to Murano for safety reasons – basically the kilns kept starting fires in Venice.
 Venice in that period was built of wood and fire was not exactly welcome.